tkayalvizhi/fun_projects/DLA/README.md

    To get the distance from the nearest aggregated particle, a binary search tree (BST) is used to store the aggregated particles.
    For a given particle, the BST can get the nearest aggregated particle or the distance to the nearest aggregated particle.

-   This enhances the speed of simulation, as the starting pixel is not too far away.
+   This enhances the speed of simulation, as the starting pixel of a particle is not too far away.